Search Course IDs and descriptions for:

 - Access and use the internet to research and answer questions as needed.

-- Distinguish between Copernican and Galilean models of astronomy.
+- Explain and compare Copernican and Galilean models of astronomy.

-- Distinguish between Kepler’s Three Laws of Planetary Motion.
+- Explain and restate Kepler’s Three Laws of Planetary Motion.

 - Compare and contrast the physical properties of the earth and the Moon.